 100.5c — Home Education

 Parents also have the choice of enrolling their child in a homeschool program.
 Parents are held responsible for educating their child.
 Parents must maintain a portfolio of work and submit a student academic evaluation annually.
+Students who have a pattern of nonattendance (truancy) may enroll in home school and will be required to comply with F.S.
+1002.41 and F.S.
+1002.26.
 For information on homeschooling, call 941-927-9000, ext.
-32258.
+32255.
 The Florida Parent-Educators Association publishes a guide for home-schoolers in Florida.
 A copy is available by calling toll-free 877-275-3732 or at www.fpea.com.

 100.5d — Magnet Programs

 Magnet programs are specialty programs housed within a district school.
 The programmatic specialties include visual and performing arts, the International Baccalaureate program and the Cambridge Advanced International Certificate of Education Program.
 Magnet programs are open to students who meet various eligibility requirements.
 Students apply directly to the school, not through the School Choice Program.
-For a complete listing of the available magnet programs, call the Office of School Choice, Virtual School and Charter Schools at 941-927-9000, ext.
-32255.
+For a complete listing of the available magnet programs, visit the district website or call the Office of School Choice and Charter Schools at 941-927-9000, ext.
+32258.

 100.5e — McKay Scholarship

 The district participates in the McKay Scholarship program that is offered through the Florida Department of Education.
-Information about the McKay Scholarship Choice option is also given to parents when an IEP or a 504 Plan for their child is discussed.
-This program allows eligible students with an Individualized Education Plan IEP or a 504 Accommodation Plan the opportunity to select a placement in a private school or selected public schools, including charter schools.
-A district school selected by a parent under the McKay Scholarship Program must not only have available space but must also have the resources to fully implement the student’s IEP or 504 Plan.
-McKay Scholarship applications are completed online at http://www.fldoe.org/schools/school-choice and “must” be received by the school district prior to July 1 for a child to be placed in a school in the upcoming academic year under the scholarship.
-Parents may learn more about the options for their child by visiting the Florida Department of Education website at www.fldoe.org, the school district website at www.SarasotaCountySchools.net or the district’s Office of School Choice, Virtual School and Charter Schools at 941-927-9000, ext.
-32258.
+Information about the McKay Scholarship Choice option is also given annually to the parents of K-12 students with a disability (SWD).
+This program allows eligible SWDs the opportunity to select a placement in a private school or selected public schools, including charter schools.
+A district school selected by a parent under the McKay Scholarship Program must not only have available space but must also have the resources to fully implement the student’s Individual Education Plan or 504 Accommodation Plan.
+McKay Scholarship applications are completed online at http://www.fldoe.org/schools/school-choice and “must” be received by the school district by July 1 for a child to be placed in a private school in the upcoming academic year and receive the full scholarship funding under the program. scholarship.
+Parents may learn more about this educational option by visiting the Florida Department of Education website at www.fldoe.org, the school district website at www.SarasotaCountySchools.net or by calling the district’s Office of School Choice Charter Schools at 941-927-9000, ext.
+32255